mpkuti/article_preample/README.md

 article_preample
 ================

 My LaTeX preample, to be used used with the document class IEEEtran.
-See README for more instructions.

 In main.tex: